hpatel3747/my-first-repo/README.md

 6. Install intellij IDEA community edition editor (visual studio is fine too)
 7. Edit readme.md file and commit changes
 8. Use token to push instead of github login
-9. verify you are able to push changes
+9. Verify you are able to push changes
 10. Register a domain name: hptldevops.online on hostinger.com website
 11. Create a hosted zone on aws route 53 for "htpldevops.online"
 12. take four NS records from aws route 53 for "hptldevops.online" and add in hostinger DNS records